-Low Cardiac Debi Syndrome Score for evaluating postoperative cardiac surgery patients in pediatric intensive care unit
+Low cardiac output syndrome score to evaluate postoperative cardiac surgery patients in a pediatric intensive care unit

 , Sevcan Erdem3